matiaspakua/tech.notes.io/pages/waterfall.md

 Royce presents this model as a response to the increasing complexity of software projects and the need for a structured, disciplined approach to software development.
 However, he acknowledges the limitations of this approach, particularly when it comes to dealing with changing requirements or unexpected issues.

 Overall, the paper is an important historical document in the field of software engineering, as it helped to establish the Waterfall model as a widely accepted approach to software development.
-However, it has also been criticized for its inflexibility and its failure to account for the iterative and collaborative nature of modern software development.
+However, it has also been criticised for its inflexibility and its failure to account for the iterative and collaborative nature of modern software development.

 ## The True meaning